 The tours of cheese caves around the city are great for catching an eye-pleasing view and for relaxing.
 The tours given by the cheese sommelier are informative as the whole process of cheese-making, as well as the aging process, is told and explained.
 Cava de Quesos Bocanegra is a place for visiting a cheese cave as well as tasting and learning about the cheese.

-This Mexican city is filled with informative and enjoyable places that can entertain for days is a travel fulfilling travel destination.
+To see all this top attractions in Queretaro and this great Mexican city is filled with informative and enjoyable places that can entertain for days is a travel fulfilling travel destination.

 Do you want to make it real?
 Take a look at our “Colonial Jewels of Mexico” tour that includes a walk through Queretaro and other fascinating places.